apple-fritter/.conkyrc/README.md

 - network interface information

 #### Networking
-Information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`, is displayed.
+Information for specific network interfaces, in my case, `wlan0` is displayed.
 > **Users may need to modify these interface names if their system has different interface names.**

 It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
 It includes the upload and download speeds and total upload and download data transfer.
 The `if_existing` statements check for the existence of the network interfaces before displaying their status.